awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

     secret_dict = json.loads(plaintext)

     # Run validations against the secret
-    if 'engine' not in secret_dict or secret_dict['engine'] != 'postgres':
+    if 'engine' not in secret_dict or secret_dict['engine'] != 'sqlserver':
-        raise KeyError("Database engine must be set to 'postgres' in order to use this rotation lambda") for field in required_fields:
+        raise KeyError("Database engine must be set to 'sqlserver' in order to use this rotation lambda") for field in required_fields:
         if field not in secret_dict:
             raise KeyError("%s key is missing from secret JSON" % field)

     # Parse and return the secret JSON string
     return secret_dict

-def get_alt_username(current_username):
-    """Gets the alternate username for the current_username passed in

-    This helper function gets the username for the alternate user based on the passed in current username.

-    Args:
-        current_username (client): The current username

-    Returns:
-        AlternateUsername: Alternate username

-    Raises:
-        ValueError: If the new username length would exceed the maximum allowed

-    """
-    clone_suffix = "_clone"
-    if current_username.endswith(clone_suffix):
-        return current_username[:(len(clone_suffix) * -1)]
-    else:
-        new_username = current_username + clone_suffix
-        if len(new_username) > 63:
-            raise ValueError("Unable to clone user, username length with _clone appended would exceed 63 characters") return new_username
 ```